wwt/docker-foundations/docs/sections/section_3.md

 !!! quote
     A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker build` users can create an automated build that executes several command-line instructions in succession.

 A Dockerfile defines how an image is built.
-Once built, the Docker image is is the blueprint that will be used to instantiate an ephemeral instance called a container.
+Once built, the Docker image is the blueprint that will be used to instantiate an ephemeral instance called a container.

 ## :cd: Selecting a Base Image